ThuyTTTN/password-generator/README.md

 # Password Generator Starter Code

+## Description
+This challenge was to create an application that can generate random password based on the user's criteria.

 ### Acceptance criteria
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password